 WSSC dams are inspected monthly by WSSC staff and Brighton Dam is inspected annually by the Federal Energy Regulatory Commission and the Maryland Department of the Environment (MDE).
 The T. Howard Duckett and Little Seneca Dams are also inspected annually by MDE.
-MDE has consistently said “WSSC has done an excellent job in maintaining and operating their three dams.”
+MDE has consistently said, “WSSC has done an excellent job in maintaining and operating their three dams.”

-WSSC dams were erected and exist for protection of the drinking water supply.
+WSSC dams were erected and exist for the protection of the drinking water supply.
 When there is heavy and/or long-lasting rainfall, WSSC will routinely release water from the dam to protect the integrity of the structure.
 This is a standard and proactive measure.

 Since the dams were put into service, WSSC has lowered the stored water level by one billion gallons to offer a buffer to increase warning time during flooding conditions.
 The dams and reservoirs have always reduced the peak flooding levels downstream.
 Both dams always maintain a minimum flow-by to the Patuxent River even during droughts.
 The worse flooding event since the dams have been in operation was June 1972 in the aftermath of Hurricane Agnes.

 Located just off I-95 north of the Capital Beltway, it is clearly visible to travelers.
-The reservoir holds approximately 5.7 billion gallons of source drinking water that is carried via underground pipe to WSSC’s Patuxent Water Filtration Plant for treatment.
+The reservoir holds approximately 5.7 billion gallons of source drinking water that is carried via the underground pipe to WSSC’s Patuxent Water Filtration Plant for treatment.
 The Patuxent Plant produces approximately 30 percent of the average daily needs for drinking water for WSSC customers.

 Located in Black Hill Regional Park which is operated by the Maryland National Capital Park and Planning Commission, Little Seneca Dam and Little Seneca Lake hold four billion gallons of water.
 This reservoir is part of the Washington Metropolitan Regional Water Supply.
 Water is released into Seneca Creek which travels to the Potomac River to provide water at the Region’s three water intakes operated by WSSC, Fairfax Water and the Army Corps of Engineers.